voandy/monkey-classifier/README.md

 # Monkey Classifier

 Previously I trained an image classifier to [classify hot dog](https://github.com/voandy/hotdog-classifier) from not hotdog with 82.45% accuracy.
 This project is an evolution on that.
 The hot dog classifier was a binary classifier trained from scratch.
-This classifier employs based on transfer learning and classifies monkeys in to one of 10 species with a staggering 98.70% accuracy.
+This classifier is based on transfer learning and classifies monkeys in to one of 10 species with a staggering 98.70% accuracy.

-As we grow up we learn to recognised objects by analysing and learning from all the things we see.
+As we grow-up we learn to recognised objects by analysing and learning from all the things we see.
 Think of what we see as the training data and our brain as the neural network.
 When we travel to a new country and are exposed to fantastical new sights we do not have to learn to see again from scratch but rather build on what we already know and re-train our brain to recognise these new sights.
 This is analogous to transfer learning.

-Rather designing and training models from scratch whenever we are faced with a new problem, we can leverage the power of other successful and more generalised image classifiers and re-purpose them to our problem.
+Rather than designing and training models from scratch whenever we are faced with a new problem we can leverage the power of other successful and more generalised image classifiers and re-purpose them to unique purposes.

 ## Dataset